ashwath-karthikeyan/home-automation/README.md

 Upload the mqtt_esp8266.ino file into your NodeMCU.
 Enter your wifi name and password in their respective places and assign your raspberry pi's ip address to the mqtt_server variable.

-Next install mosquitto server and client on your pi, and install paho mqtt library for python.
+Next, install mosquitto server and client on your pi, and install paho mqtt library for python.

 Run the mqtt_publish code to turn on or off the inbuilt LED on your NodeMCU, or edit the code to control any pin you want.